-The life jackets were stored a couple of levels down in our compartment which is a long way down and back, especially when you think you're gonthrough my mind once or twice. the carrier.
+The life jackets were stored a couple of levels down in our compartment which is a long way down and back, especially when you think you're gonproofing" class in boot camp flashed through my mind once or twice. the carrier.

-came in, picked up a ship's officer and kept yelling "quick-time," we continflew away.
+came in, picked up a ship's officer and kept velling "guick-time," we continflew away.
 The sailors said, "We'll nevnight." had to go to Subic Bay for repairs.
-We were there for about 8-10 days.
-We got Finally, we came to a very sloppy halt, liberty three days, the rest of the time we had to bore sight the tanks, PM the tanks, anything that didn't allow us more time in town.
+We liberty three days, the rest of the time | and walked back to join up with the we had to bore sight the tanks, PM the tanks, anything that didn't allow us more time in town.
 When we ran day. into the sailors out in town, we found out they were being called "McHale's Navy." through the battle of Leyte Gulf, WWII.
-A few years back he and I were talking about strange military occurrences.
-His answer was, "Maybe the sailors hadn't had liberty for a while and maybe the collision was intentional."
+A few years back he and I trees and tall brush with only the "cat were talking about strange military occurrences.
+His answer was, "Maybe the sailors hadn't had liberty for a | ing.
+I asked my TC to let me turn on while and maybe the collision was intentional."
 I laughed.
 He said he wasn't joking.
 A couple of years back, I sent e-mails to both of these fine vessels.
 I mentioned this particular night, but never mother and his lineage several times, the tank park.
 It was also many cold Thomaston or the Monticello websites.